 It was the drugs that brought Hill’s downfall when he was arrested on trafficking charges in April 1980.
 Initially, he wouldn’t fold to police interrogators, but amid growing suspicions that some of his own associates were planning to kill him in fear that he might put them in legal trouble, Hill began to talk.

-After testifying, Hill was placed in the Witness Protection Program but was kicked out of after repeatedly revealing his true identity to others.
+After testifying, Henry Hill was placed in the Witness Protection Program but was kicked out after repeatedly revealing his true identity to others.
 He was, nonetheless, never tracked down and killed by his former associates, but instead died of complications related to heart disease on June 12, 2012, the day after his 69th birthday.